jamesyoung93/pangenome_nif/UNIFIED_PIPELINE.md

 ## Adjusting parameters
 Open `run_unified_pipeline.sh` and edit the block under `# --- User-tunable settings ---`.
 Examples:
+- Restrict the upstream fetch to complete genomes (default).
+To broaden it, set `UPSTREAM_ASSEMBLY_LEVELS="complete genome,chromosome,scaffold,contig"` or any comma-separated list recognized by NCBI.
 - Limit the upstream fetch to 200 assemblies for a smoke test:
   `UPSTREAM_SUBSET=200`
 - Skip the downstream protein downloads if you already have them in place: